 What is kimchi?

 Kimchi is a traditional Korean pickled condiment made of fermented vegetables with a variety of seasonings.
-The types most widely known are made with napa cabbage, muu (Korean radish), cucumber, and scallions.
+The types most widely known are made with napa cabbage, Korean radish (mu), Japanese radish (daikon), cucumber, and scallions.

 Is all kimchi vegan and gluten-free?